Best cafes in Singapore sorted by neighbourhood

 5. Equate Coffee

 The famed Equate Coffee always surfaces on lists of the best cafes in Singapore and for good reason—they’ve got excellent coffee and the vibes to match it.
-The brand has recently opened a new outlet at Orchard Central, offering all-day brunch mains, pastries, specialty coffee, and tea.
+The brand has an outlet at Orchard Central, offering all-day brunch mains, pastries, specialty coffee, and tea.

 Come for a cuppa joe and one of their signature sandos, made with bread baked fresh in-house daily.
 The space is also designed to look like a futuristic urban garden, offering photo ops for days.